Bolu Babalola Breaks Down The Best (And Worst) Black Couples In Pop Culture History

 Advertisement

-Here, Babalola talks more about Love In Colour, how her pivot to screenwriting is going to change romance onscreen, and lends her signature candor to a very serious examination of our favorite Black pop culture couples (and Bennifer of course).
+Here, Babalola talks more about Love In Color, how her pivot to screenwriting is going to change romance onscreen, and lends her signature candour to a very serious examination of our favourite Black pop culture couples (and Bennifer of course).

 R29 Unbothered: I'm going to take a cue from Sydney Shaw from Brown Sugar for my first question.
 She asks, “When was the first time you fell in love with hip hop?”
 So I'm going to ask you, when was the first time you fell in love with romance?